idecentralize-finance/erclib/README.md

 Please report any issues!

-To have add some assets please submit a PR and provide the SVG logo.
+To add some assets, please submit a PR and provide the new IPFS CID.